Forecast Aggregation via Peer Prediction: Discussion and Future Directions

-This research is based upon work supported in part by the Office of the Director of National Intelligence (ODNI), Intelligence Advanced Research Projects Activity (IARPA), via 2017-17061500006 and in part by the Defense Advanced Research Projects Agency (DARPA) and Space and Naval Warfare Systems Center Pacific (SSC Pacific) under Contract No. N66001-19-C-4014.
-The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of ODNI, IARPA, DARPA, SSC Pacific or the U.S. Government.
+\para{Acknowledgements} This research is supported in part by National Science Foundation (NSF) under grants CCF-1718549, IIS-2007951, and IIS-2007887, and the Defense Advanced Research Projects Agency (DARPA) and Space and Naval Warfare Systems Center Pacific (SSC Pacific) under Contract No. N66001-19-C-4014.
+The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of NSF, DARPA, SSC Pacific or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for governmental purposes notwithstanding any copyright annotation therein.